Familiarize yourself with the rules of the road, as well as helpful resources, to make your ride to campus a breeze.

 - Do not ride against traffic.

-- Although bike helments are not required by law in Pennsylvania, we strongly encourage all riders to wear one while biking, especially if you are a new rider.
+- Although bike helmets are not required by law in Pennsylvania, we strongly encourage all riders to wear one while biking, especially if they are a new rider.

 For additional information on bike safety rules and regulations in the state of Pennsylvania, review the Pennsylvania Bicycle Driver's Manual.